-- ❖ All the visited schools are serving of hot cooked MDM maintaining regularity. - ❖ The students and guardians of the visited schools expressed their satisfaction about the quality and quantity. - Children accustomed to health and hygiene in washing hands, plates/dishes before & after taking meal. - ❖ Green leafy vegetables are used in preparation of MDM. - \ Training of cook-cum-helpers found effective. - ❖ Under privileged women particularly mothers of the students are drawn from the locality as cook-cum helpers for MDM. - ❖ Health check up of students, though not regular, but are being maintained. - 2.20 Case Studies / Write up on best/ innovative practices followed in the State along with some high resolution photographs of these best / innovative practices. - ❖ Plates and glasses:- Arrangement to provide plates and glasses for taking MDM has been undertaken.
-State Fund of Rs.
-93.66 crore has been released for purchase of Plates and glasses.
-Till date 10977780 units have been procured and distributed to the students.
+- ✤ All the visited schools are serving of hot cooked MDM maintaining regularity. - The students and guardians of the visited schools expressed their satisfaction about the quality and quantity. - Children accustomed to health and hygiene in washing hands, plates/dishes before & after taking meal. - Green leafy vegetables are used in preparation of MDM. - Training of cook-cum-helpers found effective. - Under privileged women particularly mothers of the students are drawn from the locality as cook-cum - helpers for MDM. - Health check up of students, though not regular, but are being maintained. - 2.20 Case Studies / Write up on best/ innovative practices followed in the Statealong with some high resolution photographs of these best / innovative practices. - Training of Cook cum Helpers (CCHs):- Under UTKARSH BANGLA Programme in collaboration with Technical Education & Training Department, a pilot project for providing training to 17454 CCHs across the State have been completed successfully in the districts of GTA, South 24 Parganas, West Medinipur, Coochbehar & Jhargram. - State wide week long MDM Inspection Campaign:- State wide week long MDM Inspection Campaign was performed by all the Education Supervisors / Siksha Bandhus and other staffs under MDMS starting from 24th to 31st August,2019.